top of page

 Yet, to reach this conclusion, he looked at the deaths of only one species, mice.
 He also included in his calculations the quadrennial mouse plagues that afflict eastern Australian grain crops.
 During these periodic outbreaks when rodent populations explode, about 80% of them are poisoned by farmers.

 Do you see the problem with this?
-Archer cherry-picked the data from an extreme-mortality event to get an impressively high number of animal deaths.
+Archer cherry-picked the data from an extreme mortality event to get an impressively high number of animal deaths.
 He calculated that 55 sentient creatures (mice) die per hectare to produce 100 kgs of useable plant protein compared to 2.3 sentient creatures to get 100 kgs of rangeland beef.
 Or "at least 25 times more sentient animals being killed per kilogram of useable protein."
 (Archer)

 Even if Archer's calculation was technically correct, it applies in only one very limited context: eastern Australian farms impacted by quadrennial mouse plagues.
 Generalizing this conclusion to other agricultural systems - for example, those not affected by periodic mouse plagues - almost certainly lends itself to error.